 The second generation cloud - 2012-17

 Building on the first generation cloud, the second saw a dramatic enrichment in both the services provided and increased competition with a wide choice of providers.
 As it was possible to monitor the resources used on the cloud, so the concept of the cloud became more trusted.
 In addition to the pay-as-you-go pricing model, spot bidding was introduced for resources.
 Real-time streaming services started processing data on the cloud.
 In addition to relational databases, non-relational database services were now available.
 DevOps gained prominence and microservices were used for cloud application development.
 This was fuelled by the launch of container services on the cloud in 2014.
 A newer definition started to emerge where public and private clouds could be combined to deliver hybrid clouds.
 In Europe, the European Grid infrastructure federation cloud was launched in 2014.

 What’s going to happen next?
 (2017 and beyond)

 Two significant developments during the first and second generation cloud implementation initially went unnoticed.
-The first was related to heterogeneous cloud resources and the second processing outside the cloud.
+The first was related to processing outside the cloud and the second regarding heterogeneous cloud resources.

 While centralised clouds (which were distant from end users) had gained popularity, research had begun on whether some of a user’s requests could be processed outside the cloud to reduce communication latencies.
 The ‘cloud in a box’ concept emerged.
 The possibility of computing on networking elements, such as routers and base stations was defined as ‘edge computing’ in 2009.
 Later on, edge computing received further attention from Cisco under the umbrella of ‘fog computing,’ in which computing is facilitated along the entire cloud-edge continuum.